-In the days of old, the only ski to that would be seen on a mountain was a traditional camber, straight at both tip and tail, today is a whole different matter.
-The slopes are beginning to be overtaken by a new breed of ski, twin tips.
+In the old days the only ski to that would be seen on a mountain was a traditional camber, straight at both tip and tail, today is a whole different matter.
+The slopes are beginning to be overtaken by a new breed of skis – twin tips.

 Best Twin-Tip Skis